rivaleuc/Block-Hole/README.md

-# 🟥 Block & Hole — GenLayer Mini-Game
+# Block & Hole GenLayer Mini Game

 > A competitive 3D puzzle game powered by **GenLayer's Intelligent Contracts** and **Optimistic Democracy** consensus.
-Roll the block into the hole — but now, AI is the judge.
+Roll the block into the hole but now, AI is the judge.

 ---

 ## 🎮 What is Block & Hole?

 Block & Hole is a weekly multiplayer puzzle game built on top of [GenLayer](https://genlayer.com).
 Players roll a 3D block across a floating grid of tiles and guide it into the goal hole.
-Simple to learn, hard to master.
+Simple to learn hard to master.

 What makes it unique: **your performance is judged by GenLayer's AI validators**, not a deterministic formula.
-The AI evaluates your efficiency, style, and speed — and the entire network reaches consensus on your grade through **Optimistic Democracy**.
+The AI evaluates your efficiency, style, and speed and the entire network reaches consensus on your grade through **Optimistic Democracy**.

 ---

 ## ⚡ GenLayer at the Core

-This game is not just *using* GenLayer — GenLayer **is** the game mechanic.
+This game is not just *using* GenLayer GenLayer **is** the game mechanic.

-### Intelligent Contract — `weekly_challenge.py`
+### Intelligent Contract : `weekly_challenge.py`

 The smart contract handles:

-- **AI-Judged Scoring** — After completing a level, your moves and time are sent to the contract.
+- **AI Judged Scoring** : After completing a level your moves and time are sent to the contract.
 An LLM evaluates your performance and assigns a grade:
-  - 🥇 **S Rank** — Exceptional efficiency
+  - 🥇 **S Rank** : Exceptional efficiency
-  - 🥈 **A Rank** — Smart and precise
+  - 🥈 **A Rank** : Smart and precise
-  - 🥉 **B Rank** — Good effort
+  - 🥉 **B Rank** : Good effort
-  - **C Rank** — Keep practicing
+  - **C Rank** : Keep practicing

-- **Optimistic Democracy Consensus** — Multiple validator nodes independently run the AI evaluation.
+- **Optimistic Democracy Consensus**  Multiple validator nodes independently run the AI evaluation.
 They must reach consensus on your grade before your score is accepted on-chain.
-If validators disagree — your score is re-evaluated.
+If validators disagree your score is re-evaluated.

-- **Anti-Cheat by Design** — The AI detects suspicious scores (too fast, impossible move counts).
+- **Anti Cheat by Design** : The AI detects suspicious scores (too fast, impossible move counts).
 No score passes without validator consensus.

-- **Weekly Leaderboard** — One attempt per wallet per week.
+- **Weekly Leaderboard** : One attempt per wallet per week.
 Scores are ranked by XP granted by the AI judge.

 ```python
 # The AI prompt used to judge your score